slappforge/sigma/docs/first_project.md

+---
+description: Quick, illustrated guide to deploying your first serverless project to AWS, with SLAppForge Sigma cloud IDE
+---

 # Deploying my first project
 Let's see how we can deploy a project of a simple use case which uses some AWS components such as API Gateway and S3.